How to memorise Chinese characters?

 We only need to know what we want to write, and our hands will write them.
 Any moment we have to pause and think what a character looks like, we are in trouble.
 And very likely, we won’t be able to write it.
-This phenomenon is so common for people who are out of practice writing Chinese characters, there is even an expression for it: 提笔忘字.
+This phenomenon is common for people who are out of practice writing Chinese characters.
+Chinese people call it 提笔忘字.

 Therefore, memorising Chinese characters must involve writing with hands.
 It means to train your hand until it has accurate muscle memories.

 Now, we can summarise that memorising characters must involve the following:

-Strategies for memorising Chinese characters
+Methods for memorising Chinese characters

-Strategy #1: Copy a word, while reading it aloud.
+Method #1: Copy a word, while reading it aloud.

-Strategy #2: Copy a word, while reading it silently.
+Method #2: Copy a word, while reading it silently.

-Strategy #3: Listen to a word, while reading it aloud.
+Method #3: Listen to a word, while reading it aloud.

-Strategy #4: Listen to a word, while reading it silently.
+Method #4: Listen to a word, while reading it silently.

-Strategy #5: Copy a few words three or four times first, then try to write them without looking.
+Method #5: Copy a few words three or four times first, then try to write them without looking.

-Strategy #6: Build up a collection of flash cards of words, and read them aloud.
+Method #6: Build up a collection of flash cards of words, and read them aloud.

-Strategy #7: Read a deck of flash cards of words silently.
+Method #7: Read a deck of flash cards of words silently.

-Strategy #8: Read aloud Chinese texts.
+Method #8: Read aloud Chinese texts.

-Strategy #9: Copy Chinese texts, while reading it silently.
+Method #9: Copy Chinese texts, while reading it silently.

 © 2023 MSL Master.
 All Rights Reserved